 Certain information presented in this quarterly update constitutes pro forma financial information and constant currency information.
 This pro forma financial information and constant currency information has not been audited or reviewed or otherwise reported on by MTN's external auditor.
 The responsibility for preparing and presenting the pro forma financial information and constant currency information for the completeness and accuracy of the pro forma financial information and constant currency information is that of the directors of MTN.
 This is presented for illustrative purposes only.
-Because of its nature, the pro forma financial information and constant currency financial information may not fairly present MTN's financial position, changes in equity, and results of operations or cash flows.
+Because of its nature, the pro forma financial information and constant currency information, changes in equity, and results of operations or cash flows.